codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_security.rst

 What has been changed
 =====================
-- The method to implement CSRF tokens to html forms has been changed.
+- The method to implement CSRF tokens to HTML forms has been changed.

 Upgrade Guide
 =============